 whereas the transverse modes are suppressed.

-Figure~\ref{fig:neutron}(d) shows the DSSF $\mathcal{S}(\bm{k},E)$ of the low-energy modes in both the SN-supersolid ($B=\qty{0.01}{T}$) and the SN ($B=\qty{1.87}{T}$) phases, calculated by LSW for the effective model \eqref{eq:Heff} at $T=0$.
-The gapless behavior of these modes is indeed consistent with spontaneous $U(1)$-symmetry breaking responsible for the finite in-plane quadrupolar moments [Fig.~\ref{fig:magnetization}(b)].
-Moreover, the intensity of $\mathcal{S}(\bm{k},E)$ at the ordering wavevector $\bm{Q}$ ($\bm{Q}=\text{K}$ for SN-supersolid and $\bm{Q}=\Gamma$ for SN) is zero: $\mathcal{S}(\bm{Q},0) = 0$; As we move away from $\bm{Q}$, the intensity scales linearly as a function of $\delta q$.
-These behaviors reveal the quadrupole wave nature of the narrow low-energy modes~\cite{TsunetsuguH2006,LauchliA2006,ShindouR2013_nematic_DSF,SmeraldA2013}, providing strong evidence of the SN phases surrounding the 1/3-plateau.
+Figure~\ref{fig:neutron}(d) shows the DSSF $\mathcal{S}(\bm{k},E)$ of the low-energy modes in both the SN-supersolid ($B=\qty{0.01}{T}$) and the SN ($B=\qty{1.87}{T}$) phases, calculated by LSW theory for the effective model \eqref{eq:Heff} at $T=0$.
+The gapless behavior of these modes is indeed consistent with spontaneous U(1) symmetry breaking responsible for the finite in-plane quadrupolar moments [Fig.~\ref{fig:magnetization}(b)].
+Moreover, the intensity of $\mathcal{S}(\bm{k},E)$ at the ordering wave vector $\bm{k}_0$ ($\bm{k}_0=K$ for SN-supersolid and $\bm{k}_0=\Gamma$ for SN) is zero: $\mathcal{S}(\bm{k}_0,0) = 0$; as we move away from $\bm{k}_0$, the intensity scales linearly as a function of $\delta q$.
+These behaviors reveal the quadrupole wave nature of the narrow low-energy modes~\cite{TsunetsuguH2006,LauchliA2006,ShindouR2013_nematic_DSF,SmeraldA2013}, providing strong evidence of the SN phases surrounding the 1/3 plateau.

 A key question arises regarding the microscopic origins of SN formation in both phases.
-Ref.~\cite{ShengJ2025_NiP} partially addressed this by demonstrating that the SN phase between $B_\text{c2} < B < B_\text{s}$ results from the BEC transition of a 2-magnon bound state formed in the FP state.
+Reference \cite{ShengJ2025_NiP} partially addressed this by demonstrating that the SN phase between $B_\text{c2} < B < B_\text{s}$ results from the BEC transition of a two-magnon bound state formed in the FP state.
 This insight prompted us to further investigate the UUD state adjacent to the SN-supersolid phase, which actually contains rich magnetic excitations despite its simple structure.